jimhigson/oboe.js/writing/main/2_Introduction.md

 Agile methodologies, fast deployments and future versioning
 -----------------------------------------------------------

+A subtler problem

 SOA has been adapted widely but versioning remains a common challenge in industry.
 Anecdote: test environment finds an issue.
 One system can't be released.
 Contagion.

 How to cope with software that changes every week.